-- Employer or Industry-specific Work Permit
+Employer specific Work Permit

 An Employer-specific Work Permit allows you to work in Canada as per conditions on your permit like:

-- the name of the specific employer you can only be employed for.
+- The name of the specific employer you can only be employed for.

-- the time duration of Work Permit.
+- The time duration of Work Permit.

-- the location (if applicable).
+- The location (if applicable).